-According to a recent report by Gartner, global spending on IT is projected to hit a total of $4.2 trillion by the end of 2021.
-With growth this quick, it is safe to assume that technology has disrupted almost all walks of life, and banks are no exception.
+According to a recent report by Gartner, global spending on IT is projected to hit a total of $4.5 trillion by the end of 2023.
+With growth this quick, it is safe to assume that digital technologies have disrupted almost all walks of life, and banks are no exception.

 Between the rise of fintech and newly-imposed regulations worldwide, the banking sector is advancing faster than ever.
-Therefore, to stay competitive, professionals must ride the wave and be on top of the trends in investment banking.
+Therefore, to be leaders in a highly competitive environment, professionals must ride the wave and be on top of the investment banking industry trends.

-Here’s a brief introduction to the top seven trends in investment banking that are currently booming across the globe.
+Here’s a brief introduction to the top investment banking trends that are currently booming across the globe.

 Artificial Intelligence (AI)

-Another way AI has revolutionized the fintech space is by its efficient fraud detection and credit-rating algorithms.
+Another way AI has revolutionized the FinTech space is through its efficient fraud detection and credit-rating algorithms.
 Thanks to AI, fraudulent transactions can be flagged in advance and then verified manually to limit investment scams.
-Also, smaller fintech startups with limited consumer data are in a better position to assess the credit-rating and repayment capacity of consumers and then disburse loans without collateral.
+Also, smaller FinTech startups with limited consumer data are in a better position to assess the credit-rating and repayment capacity of consumers and then disburse loans without collateral.

 AI is currently being used by Man AHL, a London-based company, to identify profitable investment strategies and execute trades over several global financial markets automatically.